-Laparoscopic gallbladder removal is a minimally invasive surgery that uses small incisions and specialized tools to remove a diseased or infected gallbladder.
+Laparoscopic gallbladder removal is a minimally invasive surgery in which small incisions and specialized tools are used to remove a diseased or infected gallbladder.

-Laparoscopic surgery is preferred over traditional open surgery because the smaller incisions that are made reduce the risk of infection, bleeding, and recovery time.
+Laparoscopic surgery is preferred over open surgery because the smaller incisions that are made reduce your risk of infection, bleeding, and recovery time.

-Laparoscopic gallbladder removal is considered a safe operation.
-The University of Southern California (USC) reports that the complication rate is less than two percent (USC, 2002).
+Laparoscopic gallbladder removal is considered safe.
+The complication rate is less than 2 percent.

-Although rare, every surgical procedure carries some risks.
-Your doctor will perform a complete physical examination and review your medical history prior to the procedure to minimize these risks.
+Every surgical procedure carries some risks, but they’re rare.
+Your doctor will perform a complete physical examination and review your medical history before the procedure.
+This will help minimize these risks.

 The risks of laparoscopic gallbladder removal include:

-Tell your doctor if you are taking any medications, including over-the-counter medicines or nutritional supplements.
-You may have to stop taking certain medications prior to surgery.
-Also tell your doctor if you are pregnant or believe you could be pregnant.
+Tell your doctor if you’re taking any medications, including over-the-counter medicines or nutritional supplements.
+You may have to stop taking certain medications before surgery.
+Also, tell your doctor if you’re pregnant or think you could be pregnant.

-Your doctor will give you complete instructions on how best to prepare for surgery.
+Your doctor will give you complete instructions about preparing for surgery.
 This could include:

-Before beginning the procedure, you’ll change into a hospital gown and will be given an IV so doctors can deliver medications and fluids directly into your bloodstream.
-You’ll be given general anesthesia, which will put you in a painless sleep before the surgery begins.
+Before beginning the procedure, you’ll change into a hospital gown.
+You’ll be given an IV so your doctor can give you medications and fluids through your vein.
+You’ll be under general anesthesia, which means you’ll be in a painless sleep before and during the surgery.

-After the gallbladder has been removed, your surgeon will use a special X-ray to check for problems in your gallbladder.
+After your gallbladder has been removed, your surgeon will use a special X-ray to check for problems in your bile duct.
 This technique is called cholangiography.
 Any abnormalities in the bile duct may be removed.

 When your surgeon is satisfied with the results, the openings will be stitched up and bandaged properly.
 After the procedure, you’ll be brought to a room to recover from the anesthesia.
 Your vital signs will be monitored the entire time.

-Most patients are able to go home the day of surgery.
+Most people can go home the day of the surgery.

-Symptoms after the gallbladder removal surgery are mild and rare.
-However, you may experience some diarrhea.
+The symptoms after the gallbladder removal surgery are mild and rare, but you may experience some diarrhea.

-Walking is encouraged as soon as you are feeling better.
+Walking is usually encouraged as soon as you’re feeling better.
 Your doctor will instruct you about when you’ll be ready for most normal activities.
 Full recovery typically takes a week.

 Written by: Brian Krans